De Minimis Ending: What You Need to Know About New Customs Processing

 • Update your policies - when customs adds days to everything, customers need to fix their own order problems

-FedEx and UPS raised fees for China and Hong Kong packages.
-They're extending these changes globally after August 29th.
+FedEx and UPS raised fees for China and Hong Kong packages and extended these changes globally.

 DHL temporarily suspended B2C services in April due to processing capacity constraints.

-USPS experiences longer delays - customs brokers report 5-10 day processing delays through postal facilities due to limited infrastructure for formal entries.
+USPS experiences longer delays - trade analysis indicates 5-10 day processing delays through postal facilities due to limited infrastructure for formal entries.

 How businesses are adapting